-A total of 670 deaths of the 714 notified deaths (94%) have been reviewed since April 2008.
+A total of 740 deaths of the 772 notified deaths (96%) have been reviewed since April 2008.
 Delays due to inquests, and other investigations outside the control of CDOP, can affect the year in which a death is reviewed.
-There were 44 outstanding deaths to be reviewed at March 2017.
+There were 32 outstanding deaths to be reviewed at March 2018, which is lowest number for some time.
 In addition, we now have a red flag system in place to ensure we are sighted on cases with a long delay to review or significant issues identified in the reported deaths.
 This ensures we can speed up the process where required and be fully aware of any emerging new causes of death.

-3.1 Demographics (age, gender, ethnicity), 2008/09 - 2016/17
+3.1 Demographics (age, gender, ethnicity), 2008/09 - 2017/18

-Of the 670 cases reviewed, most deaths were in the first year of life (69%), particularly within the first 28 days.
-Overall, deaths in South-Asian children (59%) are over-represented, compared to the under-18 South-Asian population of the Bradford district (37%).
-A higher proportion of deaths is noted in males (54%) compared to females (46%) which is similar to national data for 2016/17 (56% of death in males and 44% in females).
-In-depth analysis highlighted a higher proportion of deaths in White British boys, as detailed in the following paragraph:
+Of the 740 cases reviewed15, most deaths were in the first year of life (69%), particularly within the first 28 days.
+Overall, South-Asian children are overrepresented in the deaths (62%) compared to the under-18 South-Asian population of Bradford district (37%).
+A higher proportion of deaths is noted in males (53%) compared to females (47%) which is similar to national data for 2016/17 (56% of death in males and 44% females)16.
+Also there was higher proportion of deaths in White British boys as noted below: